moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 Now cd into the `mojap_derived_tables` directory to run `dbt` commands as usual.

-All your `prod` models will have had the `external_location` parameter inserted into a config block at the top of each `.sql` file and will look similar to this:
+All your `prod` models will have had the `external_location` parameter inserted into a config block at the top of each `.sql` file which will look similar to this, but may include additional parameters:

 ```
 {{ config(